Jake Gyllenhaal: 1980–2000: Early life and career beginnings

-His parents insisted that he have summer jobs to support himself, and he thus worked as a lifeguard and as a busboy at a restaurant operated by a family friend.
-Gyllenhaal said his parents encouraged artistic expression: "I do have parents who constantly supported me in certain ways.
-In other ways, they were lacking.
-Definitely, it's in expression and creativity where my family has always been best at."
-Gyllenhaal graduated from the Harvard-Westlake School, a private school in Los Angeles in 1998, then attended Columbia University, where his sister was a senior and from which his mother had graduated, to study Eastern religions and philosophy.
-At Columbia, he was a resident of John Jay Hall.
-Gyllenhaal dropped out after two years to concentrate on acting but has expressed intentions to eventually finish his degree.
-Gyllenhaal's first lead role was in October Sky, Joe Johnston's 1999 adaptation of the Homer Hickam autobiography Rocket Boys, in which he portrayed a young man from West Virginia striving to win a science scholarship to avoid becoming a coal miner.
-The film was positively received and earned $32 million; it was described in the Sacramento News and Review as Gyllenhaal's "breakout performance".
+Gyllenhaal's first lead role in a film was in October Sky, Joe Johnston's 1999 adaptation of the Homer Hickam autobiography Rocket Boys, in which he portrayed a high school student from West Virginia who aspires to become a rocket scientist.
+Gyllenhaal was 17 during filming, and was tutored on set because he was still in school and taking advanced classes.
+The film was positively received and earned $32 million, and was described in the Sacramento News and Review as Gyllenhaal's "breakout performance".
+After graduating from the Harvard-Westlake School in Los Angeles in 1998, Gyllenhaal began studying Eastern religions and philosophy at Columbia University, where Maggie was a senior; their mother had attended Columbia as well.
+Gyllenhaal was a resident of the John Jay Hall dormitory, and after studying Buddhism at the university, he began to practice mindfulness in his everyday life.
+He dropped out of Columbia after two years to concentrate on acting, and later reflected that he had probably enrolled at the university to please his parents.

 2001–2004: Donnie Darko to the London stage

-Donnie Darko, in which Gyllenhaal played his second lead role on film, was not a box office success on its initial 2001 release; eventually, the film became a cult favorite.
-Directed by Richard Kelly, the film is set in 1988 and stars Gyllenhaal as a troubled teenager who experiences visions of a 6 ft rabbit named Frank who tells him that the world is coming to an end.
-Gyllenhaal's performance was well received by critics; Gary Mairs of Culture Vulture wrote that he "manages the difficult trick of seeming both blandly normal and profoundly disturbed, often within the same scene."
+Gyllenhaal's second lead film role was in Richard Kelly's science fiction psychological thriller Donnie Darko (2001).
+The film was not a box office success upon release, but it eventually became a cult favorite.
+Gyllenhaal plays Donnie Darko, a troubled teenager who experiences visions of a humanoid rabbit named Frank who tells him that the world is coming to an end.
+Gyllenhaal's sister Maggie plays Donnie's sister in the film.
+Reviewing the film for Culture Vulture, Gary Mairs wrote that Gyllenhaal "manages the difficult trick of seeming both blandly normal and profoundly disturbed, often within the same scene."

-Gyllenhaal's next role was as Pilot Kelston in 2002's Highway alongside Jared Leto.
+Gyllenhaal's next role was Pilot Kelston in Highway (2002) alongside Jared Leto.
 His performance was described by one critic as "silly, clichéd and straight to video".
 Gyllenhaal had more success starring opposite Jennifer Aniston in The Good Girl, which premiered at the 2002 Sundance Film Festival; he also starred in Lovely and Amazing with Catherine Keener.
-In both films he plays an unstable character who begins a reckless affair with an older woman.
+In both films he played an unstable character who begins a reckless affair with an older woman.
 Gyllenhaal later described these as "teenager in transition" roles.
-Gyllenhaal later starred in the Touchstone Pictures romantic comedy Bubble Boy, which was loosely based on the story of David Vetter.
-The film portrays the title character's adventures as he pursues the love of his life before she marries the wrong man.
-The film was panned by critics, with one calling it "stupid and devoid of any redeeming features".
+He later starred in the romantic comedy Bubble Boy, which was loosely based on the story of David Vetter.
+The film received generally negative reviews from critics, with Paul Clinton of CNN calling it "stupid and devoid of any redeeming features".